VetIoT: On Vetting IoT Defenses Enforcing Policies at Runtime: Overview of

 \begin{itemize}[topsep=0pt,itemsep=2pt] \item \textit{Fidelity testing}: \sysname checks if it can reproduce the evaluation result reported in the TDS's paper/repository.
 Formally, \sysname instantiates $\TB_P$ using the same $\iotsystem_P$ and $\TDS_P$ as described in $P$'s paper and tests the TDS against a series of testcases $\TSc_1, \TSc_2, \ldots$, where each $\TSc_i = \langle \TB_P, \EventSeq_i \rangle$ and $\EventSeq_i$ be the same event sequence used in the paper.

 \item \textit{Stress testing}: \sysname measures the TDS's efficacy against new testcases (not tested in the original paper).
-Formally, \sysname utilizes the previously instantiated $\TB_P$ and tests against a series of testcases $\TSc_1, \TSc_2, \ldots$, where each $\TSc_i = \langle \TB_P, \EventSeq_i \rangle$ and $\EventSeq_i$ be a randomly generated event sequence.
+Formally, \sysname utilizes the previously instantiated $\TB_P$ and tests against a series of testcases $\TSc_1, \TSc_2, \ldots$, where each $\TSc_i = \langle \TB_P, \EventSeq_i \rangle$ and $\EventSeq_i$ be an event sequence generated automatically.

 \item \textit{Differential testing}: \sysname assesses how the given TDS ($P$) fares against other TDSs (say, $Q$).
-Formally, \sysname first instantiates two almost identical testbeds $\TB_P$ and $\TB_Q$ where $\iotsystem_P = \iotsystem_Q$ and $\Policies_P = \Policies_Q$ and then tests both $P$ and $Q$ in their respective testbed using the same series of randomly generated event sequences.
+Formally, \sysname first instantiates two almost identical testbeds $\TB_P$ and $\TB_Q$ where $\iotsystem_P = \iotsystem_Q$ and $\Policies_P = \Policies_Q$ and then tests both $P$ and $Q$ in their respective testbed using the same series of automatically generated event sequences.
 Finally, \sysname reports the efficacy of $P$ compared to $Q$.

 \end{itemize}